ReubenChatterjee/Auction-Website/README.md

 # auction-website
-This project was created was created as a part of the course by [CS50's Web Programming with Python and JavaScript](https://www.edx.org/course/cs50s-web-programming-with-python-and-javascript).
+This project was implemented as a part of the course by [CS50's Web Programming with Python and JavaScript](https://www.edx.org/course/cs50s-web-programming-with-python-and-javascript).
 ### Description:
 Creating an auction website where users can buy products by bidding as well as add listings of their products to be auctioned and sold.
 ### Functionality: